hirememorey/yesand-music/README.md

 ## The Roadmap

-Our development is focused on de-risking the biggest challenges first, with a strategic pivot to visual-first approach based on pre-mortem analysis.
+Our development is focused on de-risking the biggest challenges first, with a strategic pivot to invisible intelligence approach based on pre-mortem analysis.

 ### Phase 1: The "Manual Roundtrip" MVP ✅ COMPLETE
 Built the core "Brain" and proved the end-to-end editing loop works via a simple command-line interface.